thoughtworksarts/thoughtworksarts.github.io/app/_people/anna-rempe.markdown

    url     : ""

 ---
-Anna Rempe is a consultant and software developer at ThoughtWorks with experience in AI research.
+Anna Rempe is a consultant and software developer at Thoughtworks with experience in AI research.
 She holds a Bachelor’s degree in Computer Science from Georgetown University.

-As part of ThoughtWorks Arts Residency, Anna worked to rebuild the website for [A Father’s Lullaby](/projects/a-fathers-lullaby/) with an updated tech stack.
+As part of Thoughtworks Arts Residency, Anna worked to rebuild the website for [A Father’s Lullaby](/projects/a-fathers-lullaby/) with an updated tech stack.
 She researched and implemented methods to create a mobile responsive website.